 Kitchen Sink Cookies are about as American as they come, and to be honest they are just what I needed today — a cookie with an interesting texture and flavor, but quick, and maybe a little nutty.

-This recipe is adapted from Elinor Klivan’s Essential Chocolate Chip Cookbook and I like how she described it as a cookie with just enough dough to hold together heaps of chocolate chips, pecans, almonds and walnuts.
+This particular Kitchen Sink Cookies recipe is adapted from Elinor Klivan’s Essential Chocolate Chip Cookbook.
+In the book she describes it as a cookie with just enough dough to hold together heaps of chocolate chips, pecans, almonds and walnuts.
 You can vary the nuts as you wish.
 I used pecans, walnuts, chocolate chips and some chopped up Heath Bars.
 If you like dried fruit, throw some in.
 They’re kitchen sink cookies and this is a particularly good recipe.

 Kitchen Sink Cookies

 1 cup plus 2 tablespoons unbleached ap flour (5 oz)

 4 oz (1 stick) unsalted butter, room temperature

 1/2 cup light brown sugar

 6 tablespoons granulated sugar

 1 large egg

 1 1/2 teaspoons vanilla extract